 "Peu de filles dans les filières techniques et scientifiques, peu de femmes dans les métiers scientifiques, en particulier en mathématiques, c’est de ce constat et de la volonté d’y remédier qu’est née en 1987 l’association femmes et mathématiques.
 Elle compte actuellement environ deux cent membres, pour l’essentiel des mathématiciennes travaillant à l’Université ou dans des organismes de recherche et des professeurs de mathématiques de l’enseignement secondaire ou de classes préparatoires …"

 Since the early days of EWM there has been a German section of European Women in Mathematics.
-It has organised a number of national and international meetings; it also maintains an email distribution list (ewm-info) for Germany with information on job ads and other matters.
+It has organized a number of national and international meetings; it also maintains an email distribution list (ewm-info) for Germany with information on job ads and other matters.
 The German Mathematical Society (DMV) has Diversity and Equal Opportunities as one of its fields of activities and cooperates closely with the German section of EWM in this context.
-The Emmy Noether Lectures were initiated by the Diversity and Equal Opportunities representative in 2008.
-The Arbeitskreis Frauen und Mathematik is a sub-unit of the Gesellschaft für Didaktik der Mathematik (= German society of math education) (GDM) and is mainly concerned with math education and history of mathematics.
+The Emmy Noether Lectures at the DMV annual meeting were initiated by the Diversity and Equal Opportunities representative in 2008.
+The Arbeitskreis Frauen und Mathematik is a sub-unit of the Gesellschaft für Didaktik der Mathematik (GDM, German society of math education) and is mainly concerned in gender-specific issues in mathematics didactics.
 The International Association of Applied Mathematics and Mechanics (GAMM) is actively working on increasing the percentage of women among GAMM members as well as the visibility of female role models in mathematics and more specifically in mechanics.
-The organization encourages general discussion on the improvement of the basic conditions of women scientists in these areas.

 Indian Women and Mathematics (IWM) is a collective of Indian mathematicians that has been in existence since 2009.
 The objective is to encourage more women to pursue higher education in mathematics, and to organize events and networking opportunities that will enable them to take up careers in mathematics.
 In 2015, IWM was reorganized upon the suggestion of the National Board for Higher Mathematics (NBHM) to review and introduce new activities, including regional workshops in various parts of the country.